Is Hosting Airbnb Worth It In 2024? Insights From Real Airbnb Hosts

 Why Digital Real Estate Is Better Than Hosting Airbnb

 Digital real estate is better than hosting Airbnb because it’s more stable, less competitive, and more profitable.
 So, is being an Airbnb host worth the effort after all this?
-Initially, Airbnb hosting seems promising, especially if you own a furnished property in a high-traffic tourist destination.
-However, staying competitive is hard.
+Initially, Airbnb hosting can be promising.
+You can earn profit if you own a furnished property in a high-traffic tourist destination.
+However, staying competitive is the real problem.
 According to Search Logistics, the market is saturated with over 4 million hosts and 6 million listings.
-So, you must continuously update and invest in your property to maintain steady revenue.
+You must continuously update and invest in your property to maintain steady revenue.
 In short, it’s not the easiest side hustle if you’re looking to make some extra income.

-If you’re one of the 39% of adults engaging in side hustles to seek more lucrative avenues, then local lead generation is a great option.
-Unlike Airbnb, where the average host earns $13,800 annually, excluding operational costs, local lead gen can yield between $3,000 to $5,000 monthly per website.
-With startup costs averaging only $500, you can profit quickly without years of waiting to break even.
+If you’re someone engaging in side hustles to seek more lucrative avenues, then local lead generation is a great option.
+Airbnb hosts earn $1,910 per month on average.
+In comparison, local lead gen can yield between $500 to $3,000 monthly per website.
+Furthermore, lead gen startup costs average only at $500.
+You can profit quickly without years of waiting to break even.

 Follow Me